Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h3>Last update: <b>01/12/2017</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>Usercontent.css</b> -> Added the possibility to change the Ublock origin blocked page popup background (you need to edit usercontent with the proper dynamic ID of your extension.
+  <li><b>Usercontent.css</b> -> Added the possibility to change the Ublock origin add-on blocked page popup (you need to edit usercontent with the proper dynamic ID of your extension.
 Further explanation given above the lines in there).</li>
 </ul><br />
 <p><b>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</b></p>
 <p>The main reason is that you can't style firefox about: pages nor the scrollbar with just stylus.</p>